Noise-Resilient Group Testing: Limitations and Constructions: A Noise-Resilient Construction

-The code induced by the condenser given by this theorem is precisely a Parvaresh-Vardy code \cite{ref:PV05} and thus, the efficient list recovery is merely the list-decoding algorithm for this code.
-Combined with Theorem~\ref{thm:main} we can show that codeword graphs of Parvaresh-Vardy codes correspond to good measurement matrices that allow sublinear time recovery, but with incomparable parameters to what we obtained from Trevisan's extractor (the proof is similar to Corollary~\ref{coro:optcond}):
+The code induced by the above condenser is precisely a list-decodable code due to Parvaresh and Vardy~\cite{ref:PV05} (though with an unusual set-up of the parameters).
+Thus, the efficient list recovery algorithm of the condenser is merely the list-decoding algorithm for this code\footnote{ For similar reasons, any construction of measurement matrices based on codeword graphs of algebraic codes that are equipped efficient soft-decision decoding (including the original Reed-Solomon based construction of Kautz and Singleton \cite{ref:KS64}) allow sublinear time reconstruction.}.
+Combined with Theorem~\ref{thm:main}, we can show that codeword graphs of Parvaresh-Vardy codes correspond to good measurement matrices that allow sublinear time recovery, but with incomparable parameters to what we obtained from Trevisan's extractor (the proof is similar to Corollary~\ref{coro:optcond}):